To support the preparations for Coronavirus (COVID-19), we have made changes to the services we provide

 - Promoting emotional wellbeing, helping young people develop new ways to cope with life's challenges;

 - Providing workshops where young people can receive support in a group setting.
+For our latest workshop calendar, please email us or come along to one of our drop-in sessions.

 Drop in sessions are available in Shrewsbury, Telford & Ludlow.